Henri Gobbi: Life and career

-On his return to Budapest he continued teaching and composing.
-At this point he wrote other musical works, a trio, a string quartet and various piano pieces.
+On his return to Budapest, he continued teaching and composing.
+At this point, he wrote other musical works – a trio, a string quartet and various piano pieces.
 He showed the trio to Robert Volkmann, who then began teaching him composition.
-In 1866 Thern Károly resigned from his position as teacher at the National Academy of Music, opening vacancies for piano teacher candidates, but Henri's application was refused on the rounds of his young age.
+In 1866, Thern Károly resigned from his position as teacher at the National Academy of Music, opening vacancies for piano teacher candidates, but Henri's application was refused on the rounds of his young age.

 Gobbi and Liszt's relationship began in 1867 when publisher László Kugler proposed to send to a few compositions to Liszt in Rome.
 Due to the extremely cordial relations with Franz Liszt, Gobbi became staff secretary and teacher when the Hungarian National Music Academy was built.
 His founder and president Franz Liszt, gave him the professorship of the piano department.
 He remained faithful to this institution for almost ten years as a leading exponent of contemporary music in Hungary.
 This decade was probably one of the most interesting periods in the history of this institution, as Franz Liszt's frequent presence in Budapest welcome enthusiastic music students from many countries.
 They rallied around the great composer and his rod professor.
 Henri Gobbi, who probably had the greatest respect among his disciples, among them the violin player and composer Edwin Bachmann, was known as a dutiful, strict but fair professor who enthusiastically supported and encouraged new talent and ideas.
-When Brahms was still terra incognito in Hungary, several of his works were presented by Henri Gobbi thus making the public aware of his name.
+When Brahms was still terra incognito in Hungary, several of his works were presented by Gobbi, thus making the public aware of his name.
 He helped the Bach-culture to bloom in Hungary and breathed life into several pieces by Beethoven.

 Liszt took Gobbi to his inner circles with little interruption for nearly 17 years, partly in Budapest, Rome and Weimar.
 Art enthusiasts wanted to know how Franz Liszt would interpret his works.
-That was also in the time when Henri Gobbi had the opportunity to live in New York City as professor, but he preferred to devote himself to his personal goal of an independent Hungarian musical culture.
+That was also in the time when Gobbi had the opportunity to live in New York City as professor, but he preferred to devote himself to his personal goal of an independent Hungarian musical culture.

 He died on 22 March 1920, in Budapest.